 Personal Injury Law in West Virginia

 Truck accident claims can be complicated.
-It is important to hire a qualified West Virginia truck accident lawyer to help you navigate through complex legal issues.
-However, it is important to know a few key points regarding personal injury law in car accidents and motorcycle accidents involving trucks in West Virginia.
+It is essential to hire an experienced truck accident lawyer to help you navigate through complex legal issues.
+However, knowing a few critical points regarding personal injury law in a West Virginia trucking accident is vital.

-West Virginia employs a modified comparative negligence rule.
-This means that you can recover damages even if you were partially at fault for the accident.
-Our competent lawyers will help you determine who is at fault and ensure they are held accountable.
+West Virginia employs a modified comparative fault standard.
+This means you can recover damages even if you were partially at fault for the accident.
+Our competent truck accident lawyers will help you determine who is at fault and ensure they are held accountable.

 Damages in West Virginia Truck Accidents

-You can be reimbursed for economic and non-economic damages in a West Virginia truck accident settlement.
-These damages are intended to compensate you not only for your medical bills and other losses but also for the pain and suffering you have endured.
+You can be reimbursed for economic and non-economic damages in a truck accident settlement.
+These damages are intended to compensate you for your medical bills, other losses, and the pain and suffering you have endured.

 Where there are multiple at-fault parties, damages will be awarded depending on the level of responsibility of each of the parties.
 In West Virginia, if the defendant in your case is a state or local government agency, the maximum amount you can recover for non-economic damages is $500,000.